kazajhodo/launcher/README.md

 Opens provided directory in ide editor.
 Opens project url and admin route if defined.
-_Depends on project directories being named the same as url base._
+> _Depends on project directories being named the same as url base._
-> Ex. site.ash is in the site directory.
+Ex. site.ash is in the site directory.

 # Future functionality

-## Github branch creation
 + Add github functionality to start a hotfix/feature/branch after project load.
 + Break functionality into seperate files.